Given the current situation with the Coronavirus, it is understandable that you will want to provide business alerts and advice to your customers.

 To send a one-off email to recipients who have opted-out (or never provided marketing permission) you need to raise a support ticket, requesting the “ignore opt-in” feature for that campaign.

-In order to fulfil that request without delay, you need to provide us with three things.
+In order to fulfill that request without delay, you need to provide us with three things.

 1. Details of the campaign